anandraja13/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [image7]: ./test_images/noentry.jpg "No Entry"
 [image8]: ./test_images/turnrightahead.jpg "Right Turn Ahead"

-## Rubric Points
-Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
 ### Data Set Summary & Exploration

 #### Data Set Summary
+(The dataset is a set of pickled files provided as part of the Udacity course.
+This hasn't been included with the repo because it falls above the 100 MB file limit.)

 I used the pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799
 * The size of the validation set is 4410